 Our Next Minister’s Conference – Tuesday, August 15, 2017

 Fellow Pastors, we are looking forward to resuming our monthly Minister’s Conference on Tuesday, August 15!
 We’ll have a home cooked brunch and fellowship at 10 AM.
-Meeting begins at 11 AM.
+Meeting begins at 10:30 AM.
 Hope you can join us!
+Mark your calendars for the third Tuesday each month.

 Please Note: The 3rd Tuesday of May, our normal time for the Ministers Conference, Kevin and the Cleveland vision team will be in Cleveland and Maine exploring future missions partnerships between those places and the Santee Association!
 Instead of meeting together, we ask that you would pray for their trip and for our association.
 Even better, what if we each set aside that hour (10:30-11:30) on May 16 a time of prayer for the Santee Association, the Cleveland vision team, and the future impact through our churches?